bckflpboys/movie-rating-pro/README.md

 ### Viewing Saved Ratings

-1. Click the menu icon (≡) in top-right
+1. Click "History" in quick actions OR menu icon (≡) in top-right
-2. Browse all saved ratings
+2. Use search bar to find specific movies
+3. Filter by score range or date
+4. Sort by date, score, or title
-3. Click any rating card for detailed view
+5. Click any rating card for detailed view
-4. See all category scores with visual bars
+6. See all category scores with visual bars
-5. View custom field values
+7. View custom field values
-6. Delete ratings if needed
+8. Delete ratings if needed

+### Exporting Ratings

+1. Click "Export" in quick actions bar
+2. CSV file downloads automatically
+3. Open in Excel, Google Sheets, or any spreadsheet app
+4. All ratings and custom fields included

 ## 🔧 Technical Details